iamjuandis/juandis.com/src/assets/content/projects/README.md

 #### Process

 We started building a non-functional prototype that rapidly became a functional MVP, that we validated with around +50 users thanks to alliances with learning organizations and universities.
-Meanwhile we were able to work with experts and understand the complexity of education.
+Meanwhile, we were able to work with experts and understand the complexity of education.
 We started creating content and a course focused on Biosecurity in Delivery workers and Messenger.
-Once we have acces to our first users, we got a special partnership with Pacífico Task Force, a Ford Fundation non-profit organization, to impact the Pacific region in Colombia through Aurora.
+Once we have access to our first users, we got a special partnership with Pacífico Task Force, a Ford Foundation non-profit organization, to impact the Pacific region in Colombia through Aurora.

 #### Discovery

-We know Aurora have a long path to drive through, and we strongly belive that design is a huge element to improve and build a better learning tool.
+We know Aurora has a long path to drive through, and we strongly believe that design is a huge element to improve and build a better learning tool.
-In order to deliver value constantly, we focused on methologies as SCRUM and Enterprise Design Thinking, where the users come first and the comprehension in education comes secondly.
+To deliver value constantly, we focused on methodologies like SCRUM and Enterprise Design Thinking, where the users come first and the comprehension in education comes second.

 #### Next steps

-Thanks to the understanding of the financial model and the impact that we can focus on, we start working on a B2B version that includes refined experiences to our daily users and a complete suite to business and organisations.
+Thanks to the understanding of the financial model and the impact that we can focus on, we start working on a B2B version that includes refined experiences for our daily users and a complete suite to businesses and organizations.

 #### Conclusion

 This is currently the most ambitious project I've ever been as a leader in design.
-Also it has been a huge challenge creating something new in one of the biggest problems in latam and the impact we can achieve using design to deliver a unique tool.
+Also, it has been a huge challenge creating something new in one of the biggest problems in Latam and the impact we can achieve using design to deliver a unique tool.
 Special thanks to Stephany Rojas, Santiago Ortíz, Stefanía Grimaldo, Diego Barbosa, Luis Meneses, Andrés García, Daniela Valencia, Erika Barbosa and Nestor Tobar.

 ---